 Independent Reserve, the largest Australian cryptocurrency exchange, has today announced the launch of a blockchain innovation hub and coworking space in Sydney.
-Known as IR Ventures, the 280 square metre site is located at Level 32, 100 Miller St in North Sydney.
+Known as IR Ventures.

 Confirmed tenants include peak industry body the Australian Digital Commerce Association (ADCA) and social enterprise blockchain company Genereos.
 An abundance of support and opportunities will be available for tenants until they are ready to expand beyond IR Ventures.